 Apple's naming conventions aren't easy to predict because the infamous "s" could pop up for any annual iPhone release.
 Apple called the 2022 device iPhone 14, so we've chosen to refer to the 2023 model as "iPhone 15."

 Alternatively, Apple could eschew numbers entirely in the coming years.
-The company's other product lines often go through name changes to address specific design alterations or other changes, so iPhone could see that occur eventually.
+The company's other product lines often go through name changes to address specific design alterations or other changes, so the iPhone could see that occur eventually.
 Suggestions for alternate names include "iPhone Pro" or "iPhone (2023)" to simplify naming.

-One rumor suggests Apple will dump the "Pro Max" name from its convention and switch to "Ultra" for its biggest, most premium model.
+One rumor suggests Apple will dump the "iPhone 15 Pro Max" name from its convention and switch to "iPhone 15 Ultra" for its biggest, most premium model.
 This change wouldn't be unheard of, especially now that the non-pro 6.7-inch iPhone is referred to as "Plus."

-End of the Lightning Port
+End of the Lightning Port (Likely)

-The iPhone could finally be moving to USB-C after a decade of using the Lightning port.
+The iPhone 15 could finally be moving to USB-C after a decade of using the Lightning port.
 This aging port replaced the 30-pin connector and offered novelty features like a reversible port and a more water-tight enclosure.

 Some customers have urged Apple to move to USB-C in the iPhone since the connector has become more ubiquitous.
 On the other hand, the prevalence of Lightning connectors across Apple's product line makes such a shift difficult.
 The number of iPhone users with Lightning ports in their iPhones, iPads, and AirPods far outnumber Mac users with USB-C ports.

-Some locations haven't finished transitioning from the previous connector, with gyms and other businesses still using equipment with 30-pin connectors.
+Some locations haven't finished transitioning from the original iPhone connector, with gyms and other businesses still using equipment with 30-pin connectors.
 The same will be true for a transition from Lightning.

-Supply chain analyst and sometimes leaker Ming-Chi Kuo shared that Apple may introduce USB-C to the iPhone in 2023.
+Supply chain analyst and sometimes leaker Ming-Chi Kuo shared that Apple may introduce USB-C to the iPhone 15 in 2023.
 It isn't clear if this is based on supply chain data or a leak, but he did say he took a survey.
 Presumably, the survey would have been taken from his supply chain consultants, but that isn't known.

 The European Union has passed legislation that requires smartphone manufacturers to adopt the USB-C port as a uniform connector by 2024.
 However, the two-year deadline for the requirement gives Apple enough time to perfect another option entirely — going portless.